• Skip to main content

 Get the most from these ramped sets by doing each and every rep with perfect form and lifting the weight explosively.

-As powerlifters often say, “lift the light weights like they’re heavy, and the heavy weights will feel light!”
+As powerlifters often say, “Lift the light weights like they’re heavy, and heavy weight will feel light!”

 Make sure you treat each set like it’s “real” by doing your normal set-up routine and bracing your core correctly.